Medidata Blog

 In addition to the strong emphasis on Quality by Design, there is the introduction of technology to R3 into the principles to support an improved and more efficient approach to trial design and conduct.
 Within R2, the term technology was used only once, while within the principles document, it’s referenced nine times.
 This change reflects the modernization of clinical trial operations.
 The impact of technology on clinical trial operations has been tremendous, and some of the best examples are within the development of COVID-19 vaccines using decentralized trial strategies.
 Without the contribution of technology, patient participation in clinical trials and oversight activities outside the clinical investigative site would not have been possible.
 The speed with which these therapies reached the market relied on remote data capture linked to real-time data insights that enabled fast decision-making and issue resolution clearly aligned with the principles of R3.

-Also of note is that R3 transitioned from the use of the term subject to participant.
-Within R3, the term participant is used 33 times while it was not used in R1 or R2, which highlights the greater emphasis on patient centricity within GCP.
+Also of note is that R3 transitioned from the use of the term subject to patient.
+Within R3, the term patient is used 33 times while it was not used in R1 or R2, which highlights the greater emphasis on patient centricity within GCP.

 This early draft and explanatory note have been welcome in providing insight into the principles of the new revision, and help to clearly define the role of Quality by Design principles and sound technology deployment in the design and execution of clinical trials.